ywarnier/launch/lms_lrs.md

 ### Import

-When importing a TinCan package, all the content, activity definitions, and activity provider definitions in the package will be imported.
+When importing a Tin Can package, all the content, activity definitions, and activity provider definitions in the package will be imported.

 If any activity definition is loaded, then all the files within the package starting